dwysocki/gracedb-server/doc/source/responding_to_lvalert.rst

 Now run::

-    lvalert_listen -a user.name -b passw0rd -c myLVAlertListen.ini > myLVAlertListen.out &
+    lvalert_listen -a user.name  -c myLVAlertListen.ini > myLVAlertListen.out &

 Congratulations!
 You've set up an ``lvalert_listen`` instance which reacts to announcements published to the ``cbc_gstlal_lowmass``, ``cbc_gstlal_highmass`` and ``user.name-TestNode`` nodes.

-Here's what's happening: ``lvalert_listen`` hears announcements made to any node to which the user.name/passw0rd combination is subscribed.
+Here's what's happening: ``lvalert_listen`` hears announcements made to any node to which your account is subscribed.
 When an alert is received, it looks in the config file (loaded into memory) for the associated section.
 Importantly, if there is no section in the config file corresponding to the pubsub node's name (an exact match is required), ``lvalert_listen`` ignores